March 15, 2018

 In building our brands, we have to recognise these individuals.
 We have to go beyond the demographic, the statistic, the facts and we have to dig down to understand why they may behave and act in certain ways and how they feel and value themselves, their friends and families, and the communities around them.

 The recent political chaos that has broken all rules on who would vote in what way, is a great example of when even national government does not understand the people that it serves.
-As brands, we have a unique opportunity through technology and through deeper analysis and hypothesis, to bring to life the individuals that we seek to engage when developing a more emotional relationship with our organisation, our brands and our products and services.
+As brands, we have a unique opportunity through technology and through deeper analysis, insights and hypothesis, to bring to life the individuals that we seek to engage when developing a more emotional relationship with our organisation, our brands and our products and services.
 Ignoring them will consign us to the dustbin, whereas embracing them with all of their intricacies, nuance, and colour will allow us not only to mean something to our communities, but also to create the sense of purpose within our organisations.
 Not just to sell product, but to change and improve life.